Trump tells Congress to ratify trade deal before dealing with infrastructure

 That September 2020 deadline makes it less likely Congress will act on infrastructure this year, two administration officials said Tuesday.

-Reporting by Eric Beech and David Shepardson; Writing by Makini Brice; Editing by David Alexander and Lisa Shumaker
+Reporting by Eric Beech and David Shepardson; Additional reporting by Makini Brice; Editing by David Alexander and Lisa Shumaker